camerhann/camerhann.github.io/content/blog/peterborough-river-nene-development.md

+---
-# Peterborough: Development, Growth, and Managing Flood Risk from the River Nene
+title: "Peterborough: Development, Growth, and Managing Flood Risk from the River Nene"

-**Meta Description:** Planning a development in Peterborough?
+description: "Planning a development in Peterborough?
 Growth in the city is closely linked to the River Nene and its flood risk.
-Aegaea offers expert FRAs to navigate the Peterborough City Council planning process and ensure your project is safe and sustainable.
+Aegaea offers expert FRAs to navigate the Peterborough City Council planning process and ensure your project is safe and sustainable."

-**Keywords:** Peterborough City Council planning, River Nene flood risk, development in Peterborough, Fens flood plain, Flood Risk Assessment Peterborough, sustainable urban expansion, Peterborough Local Plan, Aegaea flood consultants, SFRA
+keywords: ['Peterborough City Council planning', 'River Nene flood risk', 'development in Peterborough', 'Fens flood plain', 'Flood Risk Assessment Peterborough', 'sustainable urban expansion', 'Peterborough Local Plan', 'Aegaea flood consultants', 'SFRA']
+image: /images/blog/peterborough-river-nene-development.png
+date: 2024-07-29
 ---

 Peterborough is one of the UK's fastest-growing cities, with ambitious plans for development and regeneration.
 This growth is intrinsically linked to its landscape, which is dominated by the **River Nene** and the unique drainage characteristics of the Fens.
 While a vital asset to the city, the river also presents a significant **flood risk** that must be carefully managed.